Keio University

 During this time, I have been involved in over 400 consultations and cases across civil and criminal law, and I have gained a certain level of confidence in my work.
 However, each case always contains its own unique new problems, and no matter how much experience I gain, I never truly "get used to" the work of a lawyer.

-First, I would like to talk about the creative ways I, as a blind lawyer, perform my daily duties.
+First, I would like to talk about the daily techniques I use to perform my duties as a blind lawyer.

 One of the indispensable tools for my current work is PC screen-reading software.
-Using this, I read (listen to) documents such as complaints that my assistant has digitized using a scanner, and I conduct research on judicial precedents and draft documents.
-Occasionally, when I let other lawyers or staff listen to the audio from the reading software, they are often surprised by its speed.
+Using this, I read (listen to) documents such as complaints that my assistant has digitized using a scanner, and I conduct research on judicial precedents and create documents.
+Occasionally, when I let other lawyers or staff listen to the voice of the reading software, they are sometimes surprised by its speed.

 Support from the dedicated assistant provided by the office is also essential to my work.
-For example, they handle desk work such as converting printed documents into text data that I can read (listen to) using a scanner, or explaining charts, graphs, and photos that are difficult to digitize.
-They also support my work in various other situations, from accompanying me to interviews and trials in criminal cases to helping with research for reference materials.
-Their performance is truly versatile and tireless.
+For example, from desk work such as converting printed documents into text data that I can read (listen to) using a scanner, or explaining charts, graphs, and photos that are difficult to digitize in words, to accompanying me to interviews and trials for criminal cases and helping with research for reference materials, the assistant supports my work in various situations and works with incredible versatility.

 2. Handing Over Hope

-Currently, many of the cases I handle are not without difficulty and involve significant mental pressure.
+Currently, many of the cases I handle are difficult to process and involve significant mental pressure.

 However, it is also true that I feel a sense of reward and fulfillment in my daily work.
-This is likely because I am now able to embody, in my own way through my work, the feelings I had when I first admired the profession of a lawyer and decided to pursue that path myself.
+I believe this is because I am now able to embody, in my own way through my work, the feelings I had when I first admired the profession of a lawyer and decided to pursue that path myself.

 I lost my sight around the 6th grade of elementary school due to congenital glaucoma.
-Being at a sensitive age, I struggled for a while afterward with a strong inferiority complex regarding my disability and went through a period where I could not hold onto hope for the future.
+It was a sensitive time, and for a while after that, I struggled with a strong complex regarding my disability and went through a period where I could not have hope for the future.

-However, when I was in junior high school, I happened to pick up a book titled "Butsukatte Butsukatte" (Clashing and Clashing) written by Yoshiki Takeshita, the first person in Japan to pass the bar exam using Braille.
-This was a turning point for me.
+However, when I was in junior high school, I happened to pick up a book titled "Butsukatte Butsukatte" (Colliding and Colliding) written by Yoshiki Takeshita, the first person in Japan to pass the bar exam using Braille.
+This was my turning point.

-The image of Mr. Takeshita depicted in the book gave hope to me—someone who felt that losing my sight meant losing my potential—that no matter how difficult the situation, it is possible to carve out one's own path as long as one does not give up.
+The image of Mr. Takeshita depicted in the book gave me hope that no matter how difficult the situation, it is possible to carve out one's own path as long as one does not give up—something I had thought was lost along with my sight.
 It also gave me the goal of wanting to become a lawyer myself someday.

-Many people come to my office for consultation because they feel a sense of difficulty living in current society for various reasons and have lost hope.
-Some are habitual suicide attempters, and it is not uncommon for someone to say during a consultation, "I just want to die already, Counselor."
-It is by no means easy, but for me, the true essence of being a lawyer is to use my legal knowledge and experience to lighten the burden of such people, even if only a little.
+Many people come to my office for consultation because they feel it is difficult to live in current society for various reasons and have lost hope.
+Some are habitual suicide attempters, and it is not uncommon for someone to say during a consultation, "I just want to die, Counselor."
+It is by no means easy, but for me, the true essence of being a lawyer is to lighten the burden of such people even a little through legal knowledge and experience.

-Sometimes, after a case has settled down, someone might say, "Meeting someone like you made me want to try my best once more," or I might receive a letter from a man in prison saying, "Since you were so helpful to me, I decided to do Braille transcription as part of my prison work."
+Sometimes, after a case has settled, someone might say, "Meeting someone like you made me want to try my best again," or I might receive a letter from a man in prison saying, "Since you were so helpful to me, I decided to do Braille transcription as part of my prison work."
 At such times, I feel a little happy, thinking that I might have been able to hand over the hope I received from Mr. Takeshita's book in a different form.

 3. Barriers of the Heart within Japanese Society

-Next, I would like to talk a little about my hobbies.
-I love traveling abroad and have visited about 12 countries so far, including Europe, the Americas, Asia, Africa, and the Middle East.
+By the way, next I would like to talk a little about my hobbies.
+I love traveling abroad and have visited about 12 countries so far, including Europe, America, Asia, Africa, and the Middle East.

-Traveling abroad makes me realize once again that the barrier-free accessibility of Japan's transportation and public facilities is very advanced by global standards.
+Traveling abroad makes me realize once again that Japan's barrier-free infrastructure in transportation and public facilities is very advanced from a global perspective.
 For example, in almost every city I have traveled to, equipment to help visually impaired people walk, such as acoustic signals and Braille blocks, was almost non-existent, with a few exceptions like the West Coast of the United States.

-While I think it must be very difficult for visually impaired people to go out alone in such cities, I am also often surprised by how low people's "barriers of the heart" are abroad.
+While I think it must be very difficult for visually impaired people to go out alone in such cities, I am also often surprised by how low the "barriers of the heart" are in other countries.

 I once went skydiving in Guam.
-When I applied at the reception desk, my heart was pounding as I wondered if a totally blind person could really do it, but I received a cheerful reply: "No problem!
-Everyone with disabilities is jumping too."
+I applied at the reception desk with my heart pounding, wondering if a totally blind person could do it, and received a cheerful reply: "No problem!
+Everyone with disabilities is jumping."
 It was as if to say that even people with disabilities enjoy "dangerous play."

 In Japan, however, I am often troubled by these "barriers of the heart."
-I was once refused an apartment rental on the grounds that "it would be dangerous if a fire broke out," and when I tried to enter a coffee shop with my wife, who uses a guide dog, we were told, "Even if it is a guide dog, you cannot enter with a dog," forcing us to drink "bitter tears" instead of coffee.
+I have been refused entry to an apartment because "it's dangerous if a fire starts," and when I tried to enter a coffee shop with my wife, who uses a guide dog, I was told, "Even if it's a guide dog, you cannot enter with a dog," making us drink "bitter tears" instead of coffee.

-In April 2016, an important law was enacted to change the lives of people with disabilities in Japan.
-That is the "Act on the Promotion of Elimination of Discrimination based on Disability," commonly known as the "Act on the Elimination of Discrimination against Persons with Disabilities."
-Below, focusing on the introduction of this act, I would like to consider what kind of society is one where people with and without disabilities live together.
+In April 2016, an important law was enacted that changes the lives of people with disabilities in Japan.
+That is the "Act on the Promotion of Elimination of Discrimination on the Basis of Disability," abbreviated as the "Act on the Elimination of Discrimination against Persons with Disabilities."
+Below, I would like to consider what kind of society it is where people with and without disabilities live together, focusing on the introduction of this Act.

 4. What Kind of Law is the Act on the Elimination of Discrimination against Persons with Disabilities?